Kindergarten – Sixth Grade

 - Technology– students visit the technology center so they can begin to learn how to use computers.

-First – Fourth Grade
+First – Sixth Grade

-First through fourth grades build upon the foundation laid in Kindergarten.
+First through sixth grades build upon the foundation laid in Kindergarten.
 Essential study skills are emphasized through the following coursework: Bible, language arts (reading, handwriting, comprehension, vocabulary, pronunciations, word usage, grammar and more), literature, history, mathematics, and science.
 Our Technology Center features 24 computers so even in a full class, every student has their own workstation.
-Students also enjoy participating in special subjects such as, music, art, Spanish, computer, and physical education classes.
+Students also enjoy participating in special subjects such as, music, art, computer, and physical education classes.
 Chapel is held once a week.

 Various field trips are included to show the students how their learning applies in the world.
 Field trips are varied both in terms of venue and focus.
 A few examples: Art of the Season (how various cultures celebrate Christmas), Georgia Aquarium (God’s creation), Atlanta Symphony Orchestra (the gift of music), MUST Ministries (service opportunity), and Georgia State Capitol (civic involvement).